-Every day, around 10,000 members of the Baby Boomer Generation turn age 651, which is generally the age they become eligible for Medicare.
-Often, this is the first time that many Baby Boomers realize that decisions around Medicare are not just medical decisions; Medicare decisions also have significant financial implications.
-Once individuals come to this realization, they will turn to the financial professionals on whom they depend to help make sense of Medicare and in turn help them make financially informed Medicare decisions.
+Every day, around 10,000 members of the Baby Boomer Generation turn age 65,1 which is generally the age they become eligible for Medicare.2 Often, this is the first time that many Baby Boomers realize that decisions around Medicare aren’t just medical decisions; Medicare decisions also have significant financial implications.
+Once individuals come to this realization, they will turn to the financial professionals on whom they depend to help make sense of Medicare and in turn help them make financially sound Medicare decisions.

-It is in this scenario where you can show your value to your clients by helping them understand Medicare and then incorporate Medicare costs into their comprehensive financial plan.
-The Nationwide Retirement Institute® is here to help you in this endeavor by sharing with you some of the most common Medicare frequently asked questions by clients, so that you will be prepared with an informed response that demonstrates your value and distinguishes you from your peers.
+It’s in this scenario where you can provide your clients additional value by helping them understand Medicare and then incorporating Medicare costs into their comprehensive financial plan.
+The Nationwide Retirement Institute® is here to help you in this endeavor by sharing some of the most common Medicare questions frequently asked by clients, so that you will be prepared with an informed response that demonstrates your knowledge and distinguishes you from your peers.

 When do I enroll in Medicare?

-For everyone who turns 65 and is eligible for Medicare, there is a seven-month “initial enrollment period,” or IEP.
-The IEP spans from the start of the third month before the month of your 65th birthday through the end of the third month following the month of your 65th birthday.
-This IEP is available regardless of whether you continue to work past age 65.
+For everyone who turns 65 and is eligible for Medicare, there’s a seven-month “initial enrollment period,” or IEP.
+The IEP spans from the start of the third month before the month of your client’s 65th birthday through the end of the third month following the month of their 65th birthday.
+This IEP is available regardless of whether they continue to work past age 65.

-If you choose to work past age 65 and remain eligible for group health coverage provided by your employer (or your spouse’s employer), then you may choose not to enroll in Medicare during your IEP.
-If this is the case, you will have a second chance to enroll during a “special enrollment period,” or SEP.
-The SEP generally lasts 8 months, beginning from the month after your employment or group health coverage ends, whichever occurs first.
-If you do not enroll in Medicare during your IEP or SEP, then you may be subject to lifelong penalties in the form of increased premiums once you do enroll.
+If your client chooses to work past age 65 and remain eligible for group health coverage provided by their employer (or their spouse’s employer), then they may choose not to enroll in Medicare during their IEP.
+If this is the case, they will have a second chance to enroll during a “special enrollment period,” or SEP.
+The SEP generally lasts 8 months, beginning from the month after their employment or group health coverage ends, whichever occurs first.
+If your client does not enroll in Medicare during their IEP or SEP, then they must wait to sign up during the General Enrollment Period between January 1st and March 31st of each year; but beware that in this circumstance, your client may be subject to lifelong penalties in the form of increased premiums once they do enroll.

 How do I enroll in Medicare?

-If you are already receiving Social Security when you turn 65, you will automatically be enrolled in Original Medicare, which means Medicare Parts A & B. Your eligibility will be effective the first day of the month you turn 65.
-You will not even need to sign up.
-You should simply receive a red, white, and blue Medicare card in the mail around three months before your 65th birthday.
+If your client is already receiving Social Security when they turn 65, they will automatically be enrolled in Original Medicare, which means Medicare Parts A & B. Their eligibility will be effective the first day of the month they turn 65.
+They will not even need to sign up.
+They should simply receive a red, white, and blue Medicare card in the mail around three months before their 65th birthday.

-If you choose to stay on Original Medicare, you will likely want to proactively enroll in a Medicare Part D plan as well, to get prescription drug coverage.
-In the alternative, you may choose to enroll in a Medicare Advantage Plan, which is known as Medicare Part C. Medicare Advantage plans replace Original Medicare and Medicare Part D, but you must proactively enroll in Medicare Advantage plans as well.
-You can enroll in a Medicare Advantage Plan or a Medicare Part D plan during your IEP.
-Visit Medicare.gov/plan-compare to get specific Medicare drug plan and Medicare Advantage plan costs, and call the plans you’re interested in to get more details.
-For help comparing plan costs, contact your State Health Insurance Assistance Program (SHIP).
+If they choose to stay on Original Medicare, they will likely want to proactively enroll in a Medicare Part D plan as well, to get prescription drug coverage.
+In the alternative, they may choose to enroll in a Medicare Advantage Plan, which is known as Medicare Part C. Medicare Advantage plans replace Original Medicare and Medicare Part D, but they must proactively enroll in Medicare Advantage plans as well.
+They can enroll in a Medicare Advantage Plan or a Medicare Part D plan during their IEP.

-If you are not already receiving Social Security at least 4 months before turning 65, you will need to sign up by:
+If your client is not already receiving Social Security at least 4 months before turning 65, they will need to sign up by:

 - Applying online at Social Security.
-(If you start your online application and receive a re-entry number, you can go back to Social Security to finish your application at a later time.);
+(If they start their online application and receive a re-entry number, they can go back to Social Security to finish their application at a later time.);

-- Visit your local Social Security office; or
+- Visit their local Social Security office; or

 - Call Social Security at 1-800-772-1213 (TTY: 1-800-325-0778).

-Nationwide teamed up with the National Council on Aging (NCOA) to create an unbiased tool to help you sort through your Medicare options.
-It’s called the NCOA My Medicare Matters® tool brought to you by Nationwide (link).
-The tool allows you to work with financial professionals so that they can assist in the Medicare decision-making process before the completion of the enrollment process.
+Nationwide teamed up with the National Council on Aging (NCOA) to create an unbiased tool to help sort through Medicare options.
+It’s called the NCOA My Medicare Matters® tool brought to you by Nationwide.
+The tool allows clients to work with financial professionals so that they can assist in the Medicare decision-making process before the completion of the enrollment process.

 How much does Medicare cost?